-- 1. There are no provisions for late submission of work and/or make-up examinations. - 2.
-In case of an emergency that prevents a student from submitting required work before the deadlines or taking an examination, the student must inform the instructor at the earliest via email or telephone.
-Such situations will be addressed on a case by case basis. - 3.
-No points will be awarded if homework is turned in after solutions have been posted. - 4.
-Religious observances are one common example of events that might impact students' activities.
+- There are no provisions for late submission of work and/or make-up examinations. - In case of an emergency that prevents a student from submitting required work before the deadlines or taking an examination, the student must inform the instructor at the earliest via email or telephone.
+Such situations will be addressed on a case by case basis.
+(Instructor's contact information) - No points will be awarded if homework is turned in after solutions have been posted. - Religious observances are one common example of events that might impact students' activities.
 Students are responsible for planning ahead.
-Please, refer to the GMU's calendar of religious holidays. - 5.
-All academic policies as given in the Honor System and code will be strictly followed.
-These are available here. - 6.
-The GMU's student privacy policy is in place for this course.
-It is available here. - 7.
-All general policies defined in the University Catalog are in place for this course.
-These are available here. - 8.
-George Mason University is an Honor Code university.
-See the Office of Academic Integrity website for a full description of the honor code and the honor committee process.
+Please, refer to the GMU's calendar of religious holidays. - All academic policies as given in the Honor System and code will be strictly followed. - The GMU's student privacy policy is in place for this course. - All general policies defined in the University Catalog are in place for this course. - George Mason University is an Honor Code university.
+See the Office of Academic Integrity website for a full description of the honor code and the honor committee process (http://oai.gmu.edu/the-mason-honor-code-2/).